 All social events sponsored by a fraternity or sorority of Lafayette College must be registered with the Office of Fraternity and Sorority Life by a submission of a Social Event Registration Form.
-Registration are due ten (10) business days in advance.
+Registration are due seven (7) business days in advance.
+If the event involves alcohol, the chapter will need to fill out the Events with Alcohol Notification Form on OurCampus and are due fourteen (14) days in advance..

 Any activity for which the organization pays, directly or indirectly, constitutes an event sponsored by that organization.
 Also, any event or activity that takes place in an organization’s house (where applicable) is the responsibility of the organization.
 Other factors may be considered by the case administrator or committee in determining whether an event is the responsibility of an organization including, but not limited to, attendance at the event, publicity for the event, and reasonable perception of those in attendance or aware of the event.
 Organizations that use any private, off-campus facility to host social events may be held accountable by the College for violations of city and Commonwealth laws as well as the applicable policies outlined in the Code of Conduct.